cgabriel5/monitorjs/README.md

 [License](#license)

 <a name="run-project"></a>
-### How to Run Project
+### How To Run Project

-This project uses the following [boilerplate](https://github.com/cgabriel5/snippets/tree/master/boilerplate/application).
-The Gulp commands can be found [here](https://github.com/cgabriel5/snippets/blob/master/boilerplate/application/README.md#-using-gulp).
+Project uses [this](https://github.com/cgabriel5/snippets/tree/master/boilerplate/application) boilerplate.
+Gulp commands can be found [here](https://github.com/cgabriel5/snippets/blob/master/boilerplate/application/README.md#-using-gulp).

 <a name="what-it-does"></a>
 ### What It Does